deliveredtechnologies/terraform-maven/README.md

     </plugins>
   </build>
 ```

+### Setting Up a Terraform Maven Project Using an ArcheType

-5. Instead of doing all the above steps you can simply build the module/project by running the [Maven Archetype Plugin](https://maven.apache.org/guides/mini/guide-creating-archetypes.html) which creates project from an archetype.
+Instead of doing all the above steps you can simply build the module/project by running the [Maven Archetype Plugin](https://maven.apache.org/guides/mini/guide-creating-archetypes.html) which creates project from an archetype.

 An example on how to generate the project using an archetype is shown below

 ```
-mvn -B -DarchetypeGroupId=com.deliveredtechnologies -DarchetypeArtifactId=tf-s3-archetype -DgroupId=<custom_group_name> -DartifactId=<custom-artifact_name>
+mvn -B -DarchetypeGroupId=com.deliveredtechnologies -DarchetypeArtifactId="tf-s3-archetype" -DgroupId=<custom_group_name> -DartifactId=<custom-artifact_name>

 Maven Non-Interactive mode creates a project with the name that you passed in <custom_articatId_name> under <custom_groupId_name>

 or

-mvn -DarchetypeGroupId=com.deliveredtechnologies -DarchetypeArtifactId=tf-s3-archetype
+mvn -DarchetypeGroupId=com.deliveredtechnologies -DarchetypeArtifactId="tf-s3-archetype"

-After running the above command mvn interactive console prompt for the required arguments (ex: groupId and artifactId) and creates project accrodingly
+After running the above command mvn interactive console prompts for the required arguments (ex: groupId and artifactId) and creates the project accrodingly
 ```

 ### How to Use Terraform Maven Projects